OpenERP Installation in Ubuntu 12.04LTS

 Switch to openerp user

-You will see a messages saying openerp is running you have completed your installation successfully.
+You will see a message saying openerp is running and you have completed your installation successfully.

 In your browser type http://<IPaddress>:8069 to verify